appku/calku/README.md

 The CalKu engine is semi-forgiving- `null` values are often treated as `0`'s or blank strings in order for the expression to evaluate to a user-facing value.

+All built-in operations and functions that support array arguments use a maximum recursion depth of `3`.
+This means that functions, such as `COUNT` will traverse into array items that are also arrays, and so on, to a total of `3` deep.

 ### List of Operators
 Operators are symbols that are expressed between two values and result in a new value.
 For example, in the expression `4 < 5`, the `<` character is the operator, instructing the expression to get a `true` or `false` value by comparing and checking that `4` is less than `5`.
 Subsequent operations can follow any resulting value creating a chain of evaluation, i.e. an expression!

 In this table you will find a listing of all *built-in* and supported operators in CalKu.
 It is possible to add your own custom operators as well, see: [Adding Custom Operators](#adding-custom-operators).

 <table width="100%">
     <thead>